crabzilla/crabzilla/README.md

-Ideally your domain model code will be built of immutable data or plain functions so in the end it will be very testable, side effect free and with minimal dependencies.
-Then you need to add some [configuration](crabzilla-vertx-example1/src/main/java/crabzilla/example1/Example1Module.java) to be able to deploy your domain model into a reactive engine built with [Vertx](http://vertx.io/).
+Ideally your domain model code will be built of immutable data and plain functions so in the end it will be very testable, side effect free and with minimal dependencies.
+Then you need to add some configuration for both aggregate root [level](crabzilla-vertx-example1/src/main/java/crabzilla/example1/aggregates/CustomerModule.java) and bounded context  [level](crabzilla-vertx-example1/src/main/java/crabzilla/example1/Example1Module.java) to be able to deploy your domain model into a reactive engine built with [Vertx](http://vertx.io/).
 This engine provides verticles and components for the full CQRS / Events Sourcing lifecycle.

 ## How to run the example